 Once you are familiar with operating the brakes, have your helmet on, and have the appropriate clothes and other safety gear.
 To get started, move the bike off of the kickstand.
-Place one foot on the ground and the other one on the corresponding pedal.
+Place one foot on the ground and the other one squarely onto the flat portion of the corresponding pedal.
 Generate forward momentum by pushing off the ground with your ground-based foot and then stand up onto your pedal-based foot, balancing the bike as you roll forward.
 Once you have your balance, place your ground-based foot onto the other pedal.
 Pedal in a circle and gradually increase your cadence as you get comfortable.

 Be very mindful of your height when riding.
-Your head will be 12-18 inches higher than your standing height.
-There are many low-hanging objects like tree branches, signs, underpasses, and the like that could strike you on your ride if you are not paying attention.
+Your head will be 12-18 inches higher than your standing height, and there are many low-hanging objects like tree branches, signs, underpasses, and the like that could strike you on your ride if you are not paying attention.